 Life insurance prices

-Life insurance rates are based on your life expectancy, the face amount you request and the length of the policy.
+Life insurance rates are based on your life expectancy, your risk, the face amount you request and the length of the policy.

 Ways to make life insurance more affordable